andrebergvind/big-tech-financial-analysis/README.md

 ## Project Overview

-This project entails a financial analysis of five major tech companies and their performance between 2009 and 2022, with the aim of providing insights for future investments.
+This project entails a financial analysis of five major tech companies and their performance between 2009 and 2022, with the aim of providing insights for prospective investors.

 Inspired by a personal interest in financial markets and data analytics it served solely as an educational and analytical exercise and not as a definitive guide for financial advice.